keu/docs/astro/cli/astro-dev-parse.md

 ## Description

 Parse the DAGs in a locally hosted Astro project to quickly check them for errors.
-For more information about testing DAGs locally, read [Run Tests with the Astro CLI](test-and-troubleshoot-locally.md#run-tests-with-the-astro-cli).
+For more information about testing DAGs locally, read [Run tests with the Astro CLI](test-and-troubleshoot-locally.md#run-tests-with-the-astro-cli).

 ## Usage